-Student Enrollment in Learning Management System (MOODLE)
+Student Enrollment in Learning Management System (MOODLE and/or CANVAS)

 Students must be enrolled in courses by instructors prior to course start date.
 Instructors may not use the self-enrollment method whereby students can enroll themselves.

 Operational Policies and Procedures